-Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and receivables.
-The maximum credit risk is the carrying value of these assets.
+Credit risk is the risk of loss associated with a counter party's inability to fulfill its payment obligations.
+The Company's credit risk is primarily attributable to cash and receivables.
 Management believes that the credit risk concentration with respect to receivables is remote as they are due from the Government of Canada.
-The Company has deposited cash in high credit quality financial institutions and believes the credit risk with cash is remote.
+The Company's cash is deposited in accounts held at a large financial institution in Canada.
+As such, the Company believes the credit risk with cash is remote.
+Receivables comprise input tax receivables due from the Government of Canada.
+The Company considers the credit risk of receivables to be low.